Home Décor DIY: The Complete Guide to Refinishing a Table or Coffee Table (Especially If You're a Beginner)

 - Let the polyurethane dry at least 3 hours.
 If it is still tacky, do not do anything with it and let it keep drying until it is completely hardened.

 - If a second coat is needed on your table, lightly sand over this coat to remove any rough spots and apply a second coat.
 Let dry completely before putting your table back together.

 Step 17: Safely Dispose of or Store ALL of the Used Supplies.

-- Your foam paintbrushes, unless you really want to try to clean them out - really difficult to do with oil-based stains - and foam brushes are disposable so I recommend just throwing them out.
-If you do clean them DO NOT DO IT IN A SINK WHERE YOU HANDLE FOOD.
+- Your foam paintbrushes, unless you really want to try to clean them out.
+This isreally difficult to do with oil-based stains, and foam brushes are disposable so I recommend just throwing them out.
+If you do clean them don't clean them in a sink where you handle food.
 Best to do in a bucket with a garden hose outside.

 - Empty or unused portions of your chemicals.
 Throw the empty cans away following the instructions for disposal on the back of the can.
 If you have leftovers you are saving, store in a cool place away from anything that can cause it to catch fire, such as furnaces, heat pumps, engines, matches, or other sources of flame.

 - Your drop cloth.

 - Your old rags (you won't really be able to use them for anything else).

 - Congratulations!
 You have officially stripped, sanded, and stained your own table!
 You should feel very accomplished – this is a difficult and time consuming DIY to do if you’ve never done it before yourself.
 Put your table back together, place it back in its intended spot, and admire your handiwork – you did a great job!

 Did you tape off the sections to stain with the grain of the wood?
 I have a round dining table with 4 panels of insets, and the pattern is making me nervous to stain